mauriciopereira74/mauriciopereira74/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 * 🎓 &nbsp; Studying Software Engineer @ University of Minho:
-* 💼 &nbsp; Working as a Software Development at XPertGo.
+* 💼 &nbsp; Working as a Software Developer at XPertGo.
-* 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+* 🌱 &nbsp; Learning more about Real State and Smart Investments.
 * 📖 My portfolio -> http://mauricio-p.com/
 <!--
 * :mailbox: How to reach me: <a href="mailto:mauriciovianense@hotmail.com">